Questions To Ask A Tattoo Artist Before Getting Tattooed

 Many artists are happy to show off their original designs, the tattoos they have inked over time, and their most prized work.

-Many artists have social media accounts that provide a good sense of their style and the types of tattoos they excel in and prefer to do.
-These can also help you decide if theirs is the design style that you are envisioning.
+Most also have social media accounts that provide a good sense of their style and the types of tattoos they excel in and prefer to do.
+These can help you decide if theirs is the design style that you are envisioning.

 Their designs can sometimes be found in tattoo flash, which are design prints made by an artist that tend to be visible on the walls of their studio or in a book.